rewoma19/script-summer/enchantments/enchantments.md

 ### Insert a card at the top of the stack

 Make a card appear by inserting a new card at the top of the stack.
 Return the adjusted stack

+## Task 4

+### Remove a card from the stack

+Make a card disapper by removing the card at the given **postion** from the stack.
+Return the adjusted stack.